Multi-Scale Relational Graph Convolutional Network for Multiple Instance Learning in Histopathology Images: Material and methods

 \subsection{Feature extractor}

-We used both ViT \cite{dosovitskiy2020image} and CNN based feature extractors in our experiments to show the capability of our model with both feature extractor types.
+We used both ViT \cite{dosovitskiy2020image} and CNN based feature extractors in our experiments with TMAs to show the capability of our model with both feature extractor types.
+Then, we used the superior one for testing on WMSs and WSIs.
 We use transfer learning on the small set of patches from the Vancouver dataset with their patch-level annotations \cite{nir2018automatic, karimi2019deep}.
 We choose ViT\_b\_16 \cite{dosovitskiy2020image} for our ViT model to obtain cell-level information at $16\times16$ pixels images \cite{chen2022scaling} ($6.88\times6.88 \mu$m$^2$ resolution at $20\times$ magnification) from $256\times256$ pixels patches extracted at each magnification.
 Due to a large number of parameters in ViT\_b\_16, only the last encoder and classifier of the pretrained model on the {\em ImageNet} dataset \cite{russakovsky2015imagenet} are further trained with patch-labels for the patch-based classifications.
 Using this set of classes, the feature extractor would learn features that correspond to the image-level labels and therefore result in a better image-level classification in the final output.
-Moreover, for the CNN model we select ResNet18 \cite{he2016deep} to be able to update all of the weights.
-We updated all of the weights of the pretrained model on {\em ImageNet} dataset by performing patch-based classification.
-For both ViT and CNN models, we used the weighted cross entropy loss function to tackle the unbalanced dataset problem.
+Moreover, for the CNN model we select ResNet18 \cite{he2016deep} and updated all of the weights of the pretrained model on {\em ImageNet} dataset by performing patch-based classification.
+For both ViT and CNN models, we used the weighted cross entropy loss function to tackle the imbalanced classes in the datasets.
+Furthermore, to improve model generalizability on held-out sets, we utilize a combination of color normalization and augmentation \cite{bazargani2023novel}, that was inspired by~\cite{tellez2019quantifying, boschman2022utility}.

-Furthermore, as can be seen in Figure \ref{fig:reference-color}, the Macenko color spaces of the source and held-out datasets are very different.
-In order to make the feature extractor robust to the held-out dataset color space, we use the H\&E color augmentation that has been proposed by {\em XXXX} \etal \cite{BazarganiSPIE2023}.
-Selected reference images to augment the H\&E color space are illustrated in Figure \ref{fig:reference-color}.
-We use color jittering, flipping, and rotation on top of H\&E color space augmentation.